IronCoreLabs/search-edeks/README.md

 ```

 For example `search-edeks --file edeks.txt --id 1201 --hex` would search `edeks.txt` for any EDEKs that were created using KMS config ID `1201`.
 It would output `matching-edeks.txt` with the one identifier per line for each EDEK that matched.
 It would output `broken-edeks.txt` with one identifier per line for each EDEK that wasn't parsable as an EDEK.
 If `--verbose` was enabled, the output would be tuples of the required input form (with the broken EDEKs additonally containing an error message).

+If multiple search filters are included, all must be present for an EDEK to match.

 ## Releasing